 What is Compounding?

 Compounding in the modern sense isn’t far off the principles learnt many years ago.
 As mentioned, the key similarity is that compounding now is still all about personalization.
-The main difference of course is that modern techniques and modern raw materials are now used all in line with modern medicine.
-With the intention of helping a patient as best as possible.
+The main difference of course is that modern techniques and modern raw materials are now used all in line with modern medicine, with the intention of helping a patient as best as possible.

 Personalization is a key principle that mass drug production misses.
 In many cases there will be a requirement for a patient to take a specific dose of something currently not available.
-There are many situations where mass produced drugs do not suit everyone, for example there might be a certain ingredient that a patient has a problem with, so a Compounding Pharmacist can produce a version that is free of additives (such as fillers, flow agents, lubricants, colours, flavours, preservatives).
+There are many situations where mass produced medicines do not suit everyone, for example there might be a certain ingredient that a patient has a problem with, so a Compounding Pharmacist can produce a version that is free of additives (such as fillers, flow agents, lubricants, colours, flavours, preservatives).
 Equally, a patient might require more ingredients in a single product which can be produced in compounding.
 That’s specifically useful for someone who might be required to take many drugs a day.
 Even children can benefit from compounding, often there are products that taste bad for a child, it’s possible to compound a product for a child that tastes better!

 If you think you or your patients (if you are a practitioner) could benefit from compounding medications please feel free to get in touch, we’d be more than happy to help you with your questions.